Anni1123/NoteWeb/README.md

 # NoteWeb
-Note Taking Website Using Pure Javascript..
+Note Taking Website Using Pure Javascript

 Features of this project: